Former FBI agent who destroyed evidence in Springdale lawmaker’s kickback case avoids jail

-FORT SMITH -- A federal judge Thursday sentenced former FBI special agent Robert Cessario of Bentonville to three years of unsupervised probation for destroying evidence in a public corruption case that sent three men to federal prison.
+FORT SMITH -- A federal judge Thursday sentenced former FBI Special Agent Robert Cessario of Bentonville to three years of probation for destroying evidence in a public corruption case that sent three men to federal prison.

-Cessario must spend the first five month of probation on home detention, although no monitoring will be required, according U.S. District Judge P.K.
+Cessario must spend the first six months of probation in home detention, although no electronic monitoring will be required, according to U.S. District Judge P.K.
 Holmes.
 Holmes also ordered Cessario to pay a $25,000 fine.

+"This is probably the most significant fine I've ever imposed in a case with a plea agreement," Holmes said.
+The fine reflects the seriousness of Cessario's offense, the judge said.

-"I'd like to say that five years ago I had an extreme lack of judgment.
-I apologize to my family, friends and colleagures," Cessario said in court Thursday.
+"I'd like to say that five years ago, I had an extreme lack of judgment.
+I apologize to my family, friends and colleagues," Cessario said in court Thursday.

 Cessario wiped the hard drive to his FBI laptop computer used to collect evidence in the public corruption case against former state Sen. Jon Woods, R-Springdale, and co-defendants in a kickback scheme involving state grants.
 The initial investigation into corruption with state General Improvement Fund grants expanded into a Medicaid fraud and bribery investigation.

-Six former state legislators pleaded guilty or were convicted on corruption related charges in the investigation.
+Six former state legislators pleaded guilty or were convicted on corruption-related charges in the investigation.
 Twelve employees or former employees of Springfield, Mo.-based nonprofit Preferred Family Healthcare were convicted or pleaded guilty on corruption-related charges.
-The graft involved at least $20 million taken from taxpayers or Preferred Family.
+The graft involved at least $20 million taken from taxpayers or Preferred Family Healthcare.

+"Although it was not served, we are thankful that justice was sought today," said a statement issued by Woods' family.

+Chad Atwell of Fayetteville, an attorney for Woods co-defendant Randall Shelton Jr., issued a statement Thursday.
+Both Shelton and Oren Paris III, who pleaded guilty before the trial began, received prison sentences.
+It said in part: "When people say they think the system is flawed, they do not really need to look any further than this plea and sentencing to prove their point."
+Cessario's sentence "is less than someone in Arkansas can expect to get who misses or shows up late to their court date."

 Files due to the defendants in the Woods case that Cessario was responsible for delivering were found missing.
-Cessario had the laptop's hard drive wiped by a computer shop in Bentonville and then erased the drive again himself before complying with a order by the U.S. Attorney's office to turn the laptop in for examination.
+Cessario had the laptop's hard drive wiped by a computer shop in Bentonville and then erased the drive again himself before complying with an order by the U.S. attorney's office to turn the laptop in for examination.

 "However, the government has no evidence suggesting that (a) the defendant had any reason for wiping the computer other than his expressed one, which was to remove sensitive personal and family information on the computer, or (b) the defendant had any motive to impede the public corruption prosecution grander than making one piece of evidence, the computer, unavailable for use in the prosecution," the Justice Department said in its Dec.
 15 sentencing recommendation to Holmes.

-Cessario's claim of removing personal information was declared to be unbelievable in previous court hearings by the judge presiding in the Woods case.
+Cessario's claim of removing personal information was declared to be unbelievable in previous court hearings by U.S. District Judge Timothy Brooks, who presided at Woods' trial.

 Also, the evidence made "unavailable for use in the prosecution" by Cessario, as cited in the presentencing reports, was not sought by the prosecution.
 Defense attorneys discovered files that had been sent to the laptop were missing and demanded the evidence be sought on the laptop Cessario was using.

-U.S. District Judge Timothy Brooks, who presided in the Woods case, took Cessario into a hearing in Brooks chambers after the destruction of evidence came to light.
-After the closed hearing in which Cessario gave his reasons for wiping the laptop's memory, Brooks asked the prosecution in a public hearing in his courtroom in Fayetteville if Cessario's reason was credible.
+Brooks took Cessario into a hearing in his chambers after the destruction of evidence came to light.
+After the closed hearing in which Cessario gave his reasons for wiping the laptop's memory, Brooks asked the prosecution in a public hearing in his courtroom in Fayetteville on Feb.
+15, 2018, if Cessario's reason was credible.

 "No, your honor.
-That reason sounds like burning down a house because you don't like the drapes," Assistant U.S. Attorney Aaron Jennen told Brooks in a Feb.
-15, 2018, court hearing about Cessario's reason for the wipes.
+That reason sounds like burning down a house because you don't like the drapes," Assistant U.S. Attorney Aaron Jennen told Brooks.

 Then-state Rep. Micah Neal, R-Springdale, carried an audio recorder disguised as a pen during most of 2016.
 He told federal investigators he was willing to wear such a hidden recording device.
 Investigators declined, but Neal went ahead and recorded any conversation he thought might interest investigators.
 He said he hoped he could be of more value to the government and reduce his sentence.

 Cessario used his FBI laptop to make copies of the audio files from Neal after they were placed in a Dropbox file-sharing folder.
-He testified in a February court hearing he copied every file that was there and copied them to computer disc in November 2016.
+He testified in the 2018 court hearing he copied every file that was there and copied them to computer disc in November 2016.
 Copies of those recordings were turned over to the defense in April 2017.

 According to court testimony, not all the files were in the Dropbox folder the day Cessario downloaded the files and then made his copies.
 Only 39 of at least 119 audio files made it to the defense.
 Recorded conversations specifically mentioned in texts from Neal's attorney to Cessario in 2016 weren't there.